bahmutov/snap-shot/README.md

 are likely an edge case.
 If you disagree, open
 [an issue](https://github.com/bahmutov/snap-shot/issues) please.

+**Note** All values are saved as JSON, thus non-serializable values, like functions are stripped before comparison.

 ## Promises

 For asynchronous code, please have a function inside the spec before